matter-labs/era-compiler-tests/README.md

 ## Matter Labs simple/complex format

 Each test comprises source code files and metadata.
-Simple tests have only one source file, and their metadata is located in comments that start with `!`, for example, `//!` for Solidity.
+Simple tests have only one source file, and their metadata is written in comments that start with `!`, for example, `//!` for Solidity.
 Complex tests use the `test.json` file to describe their metadata and refer to source code files.

 ## Metadata